Meet TCC is an occasional series, spotlighting members of TCC.

 "TCC is a place where you're going to be loved in a way that is an obvious overflow of the love of Jesus," she said.
 "It's a family, and I think we all really need a family of a church."

 Meet Josh and Jeneen!

-Both were baptized on Sunday, March 26 – they're the newest members of TCC!
+Both were baptized in March 2023 – they're among the newest members of TCC!

 They're not new to the church, though.
 The couple (and their two kids!) have been attending TCC since moving to the Tradewind neighborhood from Colorado 18 months ago.